Foça

 Foça is a municipality and district of İzmir Province, Turkey.
 Its area is 251 km^{2}, and its population is 34,946 (2022).
 The town of Foça is situated at about 69 km northwest of İzmir's city center on the Aegean coast.
-The district has a settlement and former municipality named Yenifoça (literally "New Foça"), also along the shore and at a distance of 20 km from Foça proper.
+The district has a settlement and former municipality named Yenifoça (literally "New Foça"), also along the Aegean Sea shore and at a distance of 20 km from Foça proper.
 For this reason, Foça itself is locally often called as Eskifoça ("Old Foça") in daily parlance.